abhishekraut1224/SQL_Data_Cleaning_and_EDA/README.md

 ✅ Explored key trends in layoffs across companies, industries, and countries.
 ✅ Computed rolling totals and ranked top entities based on layoffs.

-This analysis can be used for business intelligence, workforce planning, and market research insights.

 ---
 ## Future Enhancements